puppetlabs/puppetlabs-iis/spec/README.md

 What this means for this project is that we will install and configure some infrastructure needed for a "puppetlabs-iis" environment.
 (Puppet agent only.)

+### Nodesets Folder

+The "spec/acceptance/nodesets" folder contains Beaker host configuration files for the various test platforms used by the "acceptance" test suite.
+Note: these configs are by default dynamically generated using [Beaker-HostGenerator](https://github.com/puppetlabs/beaker-hostgenerator)
+The default config can be overridden by setting the PLATFORM environment variable.

 ## Integration Folder

 These tests were originally written by the QA team at Puppet Labs and is actively maintained by the QA team.
-Feel free to contribute tests to this folder as long as they are written with [Beaker](https://github.com/puppetlabs/beaker) and follow the guidelines below.
+Feel free to contribute tests to this folder as long as they are written with [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) and match the style of the [examples given](https://github.com/puppetlabs/beaker-rspec#create-spec-tests-for-your-module).

 The "puppetlabs-iis" project already contains RSpec and acceptance tests and you might be wondering why there is a need to have a set of tests separate from those tests.
 At Puppet Labs we define an "integration" test as: